-We are working with NOAA’s Office of National Marine Sanctuaries and local partners to map and assess important lake resources in Lake Michigan offshore of Wisconsin.
+We worked with NOAA’s Office of National Marine Sanctuaries and local partners to map and assess important lake resources in Lake Michigan offshore of Wisconsin.

 Why We Care

-The area where we are working was proposed by the state of Wisconsin in 2014 as a national marine sanctuary with the goal of conserving a nationally significant collection of shipwrecks and other underwater cultural resources.
+The area where we are worked was proposed by the state of Wisconsin in 2014 as a national marine sanctuary with the goal of conserving a nationally significant collection of shipwrecks and other underwater cultural resources.
 These cultural resources are part of a broader interconnected lake ecosystem.
-This project collects and assesses key ecological information to map how lake resources are interconnected, and supports monitoring, protection and management of ecological and cultural resources.
+This project collected and assessed key ecological information, to map how lake resources are interconnected, and support monitoring, protection and management of ecological and cultural resources.

 lakebed habitats, substrates, invasive mussels and nuisance algae.
 These data are also being used to update nautical charts, and improve our understanding of lake habitats and underwater cultural resources.